Petition for Appointment of Conservator

 3. Prior to filing, the drafting attorney must tailor all bracketed items, verify all statutory citations, and ensure procedural compliance with the particular Probate Court having jurisdiction.

-PETITION FOR APPOINTMENT OF GUARDIAN
+PETITION FOR APPOINTMENT OF CONSERVATOR

 Connecticut Probate Court